Health Supplement Reviews

 A health supplement is any over-the-counter product that claims to improve or support overall health.
 These range from a basic vitamin to a complex weight-loss pill.
 Not everyone needs every health supplement, but based on the nutritional intake of many Americans, many could use a little support.

-Multivitamin: Choosing a multivitamin can be a bit overpowering.
-There are tons out there, so how do you pick one over the other?
-Believe it or not, most are generally the same.
-Women’s multivitamins may have additional ingredients to support heart health or energy and men’s may have ingredients to support prostate health, but the basic vitamins and minerals in each are basically the same.
 Taking a multivitamin can be beneficial for rounding out your diet, but it is always best to consume vitamins in their natural state – in foods.
 You have to take into consideration that not all multivitamins are considered equal.
-According to Harvard Health Publications, “many multivitamins contain some micronutrients in amounts in excess of those recommended in the government’s Dietary Guidelines for Americans.
+According to the National Institutes of Health, “many multivitamins contain some micronutrients in amounts in excess of those recommended in the government’s Dietary Guidelines for Americans.
 In some cases, these levels may result in unsafe intakes.”

 The Bottom Line on Health Supplements

 There are far too many health supplements on the market to hit them all.
-While some are clinically proven to have some effect on overall health or weight-loss, others are not.
+While some are clinically-proven to have some effect on overall health or weight-loss, others are not.
 The consensus is, when it comes to vitamins and nutrients, it is best to consume them in food rather than supplements.
-Weight-loss products, on the other hand, are available with scientific support and strong results and the ingredients aren’t always available in foods.
 Take a look at many health supplement reviews before you jump into anything or spend any money.